DIY Christmas Lanterns: How to Decorate Lanterns for the Holidays

 Everything inside the lantern stays put pretty well on the snow base, but if you're moving your lantern around, you might want to add a tiny dot of hot glue under the houses.
 It peels right off when you're ready to pack everything away.

 These DIY Christmas lanterns have become one of my first decorations to go up each Christmas season.
-There’s something so magical about that soft glow coming from the little village scene, especially on snowy evenings.
-If you’re making one for the first time, don’t overthink it – start simple and have fun with it.
-I’d love to see how yours turns out!
+In fact I love the glow so much I will often use them for my winter decor.
+There's something so magical about that soft glow coming from the little village scene, especially on snowy evenings.
+If you're making one for the first time, don't overthink it - start simple and have fun with it.
+I'd love to see how yours turns out!
 Tag me on Instagram if you make one.

 Happy decorating friends!